ExtensityAI/symbolicai/README.md

 ## Abstract

-Conceptually, SymbolicAI is a framework that uses machine learning - and specifically LLMs - at its core, and curates' operations based on dedicated `zero` or `few-shot` learning prompt designs.
+Conceptually, SymbolicAI is a framework that uses machine learning - and specifically LLMs - at its core, and composes operations based on task-specific `zero` or `few-shot` prompting.
 Our main philosophy is to divide and conquer a complex problem into more manageable, smaller problems.
 Each operation solves an atomic task, however, by chaining these operations back together we can solve more complex problems.
 Furthermore, our design principles allow us to transition between differentiable and classical programming, and to leverage the power of both worlds.

 ## 📖 Table of Contents